adamgen/mdcms/README.md

 ### Immediate tasks and basic story

-- Add default screen with a "Please select or create a file"
+- Re-fetch with rtk when adding a file
+- Support markdown metadata
 - Add create-file state
   - Click on "create new file" opens the edit state
   - A file placeholder to the fs-tree